metrlith/eTwinning-Knowledge-Base/README.md

 # eTwinning Knowledge Base

-A simple knowledge base application with articles and search functionality, made for eTwinning by an enthusiastic student.
-This project is built with React and uses a JSON file to store articles.
-Simple, isn't it?
+A simple knowledge base application for the eTwinning project by the European Union.
+The project can be used by everyone on the platform, regardless of the Twinspace.

+It's made using React and Node.js, and the articles are stored in a JSON file.

 ## Features